-Want a way to gain new clients that doesn’t just rely on social media or paid ads?
+Want a way to gain new clients and help you grow your coaching business that doesn’t just rely on social media or paid ads?

 You need to start cold emailing.